 Click public or private to set response display options.
 Map responses can be public - visible to everyone participating - or private - visible only to administrators.

-Please note: If you make responses Private for any amount of time, you will not be able to go back and make these responses public at a later date.
+IMPORTANT NOTE: If you make responses Private for any amount of time, you will not be able to go back and make these responses public at a later date.
+That means participants will not see other participant's pin responses.

 Step 6: Set the User Interface (UI) options